AndrePereiraSF/AndrePereiraSF/README.md

 - 💻 I can help you with ExpressJS, ReactJS, ReactNative, and other JS and TS technologies.
 - 📈 Working at [Tabella](https://jointabella.com/).
 - 🎮 Indie games sommelier in my spare time and also collect manga and other anime stuff :).
-- 👍 Feel free to invite me to contribute in projects or just play a little.
+- 👍 Feel free to invite me to contribute in projects or just to play some games.

 ### Contacts